-What kind of truths does fiction tell?
+What kind of truths do fictions tell?
 The course will explore this question by examining a variety of elaborate fictions -- comic, political, deceptive, historical -- developed by a number of contemporary artists.
-Students will also read and practice developing fiction of their own.
+Students will also read and practice developing fictions of their own.